fetchoracle/dataSpecs/types/FetchOracleAddress.md

-## TellorOracleAddress
+## FetchOracleAddress

 ## Description

-This query returns the latest Tellor oracle address.
+This query returns the latest Fetch oracle address.
 It is used for updating the time based rewards recipient on Ethereum mainnet.

 ## Query Parameters

-The `TellorOracleAddress` query has one parameter, which is always an empty `bytes` array.
+The `FetchOracleAddress` query has one parameter, which is always an empty `bytes` array.

 1. **phantom**
    - description: Empty bytes, always used for query types with no arguments
    - value type: `bytes`

-Parameters for this query type should never change, so there is only one possible query id for `TellorOracleAddress`.
+Parameters for this query type should never change, so there is only one possible query id for `FetchOracleAddress`.

 ## Response Type